L2 S5 110-112 Church Street Parramatta NSW 2150

 Picture this: You’re at a swanky startup conference, surrounded by founders bragging about their skyrocketing user numbers, impressive funding rounds, and hockey-stick growth charts.
 You nod along, feeling that familiar twinge of inadequacy.
 But here’s the kicker – half of these “unicorns” will be extinct in 18 months, while that quiet founder in the corner, the one nobody’s talking to?
 She’s building a sustainable business that’ll outlast them all.

 Welcome to the wild world of startups, where conventional wisdom is about as useful as a chocolate teapot.
-We’re living in an age where vanity metrics reign supreme, and everyone’s chasing the next big headline.
+We’re living in an age where vanity metrics reign supreme and everyone’s chasing the next big headline.
 But let me let you in on a little secret: those traditional metrics you’ve been obsessing over?
-They’re about as relevant to your startup’s success as your high school GPA is to your love life.
+They’re about as relevant to your startup’s success as your HSC score is to your love life (not very relevant today, but then it was the only metrics that mattered).

 In this no-holds-barred guide, we’re going to rip apart the startup playbook, set fire to those outdated KPIs, and redefine what success really means in the rollercoaster world of entrepreneurship.
 Buckle up, because it’s time to face some uncomfortable truths and embrace a new way of measuring what truly matters.